JAndrassy/ArduinoOTA/README.md

 In IDE select in Tools menu the "Arduino OTA (...)" programmer and use "Upload using programmer" from the Sketch menu in IDE.

+Important!
+If you test OTA with the 'fake' programmer, close the Serial Monitor in IDE.
+With Serial Monitor open, IDE will reset the board after upload tool finishes.
+The board then doesn't finish to apply the update.

 ## OTA update as download

 *Note: Don't use this for esp8266 and esp32 Arduino.
 Use the ESP8266httpUpdate and the esp32 HTTPUpdate library for OTA update download for esp8266/esp32.
 Or use the Update object from esp8266 core ot the Update library directly.*